qreceperen/Automation-With-Python/PythonPractices/phoneandEmail/README.md

 ## How it works

-1. Choose the all text pressing Ctrl + A or Cmd + A.
+1. Choose the all text pressing Ctrl + A or Cmd + A. (You can copy from anywhere you want (website, document etc..))
 2. Run the program
     >- Execute the Python code.
 3. Paste pressing Ctrl + V or Cmd + V to anywhere you want.